Edinburgh Festival Fringe: 1990s and 2000s

 The Fringe Club ceased operation in 2004, but various venues still provide "the Best of the Fest" and similar.

 A computerised booking system was first installed in the early 1990s, allowing tickets to be bought at a number of locations around the city.
-The internet began to have an impact in 2000 with the launch of the Fringe's official website, which sold over half a million tickets online by 2005.
+The internet began to have an impact in 2000 with the launch of the Fringe's official website, which sold more than half a million tickets online by 2005.
 The following year, a Half Price Ticket Tent, run in association with Metro newspaper, started offering special ticket prices for different shows each day.
 This sold 45,000 tickets in its first year.

 In 2008, the Fringe faced its biggest crisis so far when the computerised ticketing system failed.
 The events surrounding the failed box office software led to the resignation of Fringe Director Jon Morgan after only one full year in post.
 The resultant financial loss suffered by the Fringe Society was estimated at £300,000, which it was forced to meet from its reserves, although other sources report this at £900,000.
 These events attracted much comment from the UK and world media.
 More debts emerged as the year went on, and an independent report criticised the Board and the current and previous Fringe Directors for a failure of management and an inability to provide the basic service.

 The Board eventually decided that the post of "Director" (instituted in 1992 in lieu of "Fringe Administrator") would be abolished and replaced by a Chief Executive, to reinforce the Fringe head's basic administrative function.
-A report into the failure was commissioned from accountancy firm Scott-Moncrieff.
 Several venues now use their own ticketing systems; this is partly due to issues of commissions and how ticket revenue is distributed, but was reinforced by this 2008 failure of the main box office.

 The same year, other incidents conspired to add to the negative publicity.
 Fringe Sunday – a vast free showcase of events held on The Meadows – was cancelled when a sponsor could not be secured.
 The "Big Four" venues - Assembly, Gilded Balloon, The Pleasance and Underbelly - also decided to market themselves as Edinburgh Comedy Festival, which drew criticism from some quarters.

 After an interim period, during which Tim Hawkins, formerly general manager of Brighton Komedia took charge, the established Edinburgh Book Festival and Fringe manager Kath Mainland was appointed in February 2009 to stabilise the situation, becoming the Fringe's first Chief Executive.

 Comedy finally surpassed theatre as the biggest section of the programme in 2008, with 660 comedy entries to 599.

 In 2009, theSpaceUK launched their multi-space complex at the Royal College of Surgeons.
 In 2011, a new all-year-round multi-arts festival venue, containing ten performance spaces, opened in the former Royal (Dick) Veterinary School under the name Summerhall.

 In 2018, an initiative called Fringe of Colour was founded by Jess Brough in response to what they termed the "overwhelming whiteness" of the Edinburgh Festivals.